comunica/comunica/packages/actor-iterator-transform-record-intermediate-results/README.md

-# Comunica Count Intermediate Results Process Iterator Actor
+# Comunica Record Intermediate Results Process Iterator Actor

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-process-iterator-record-intermediate-results.svg)](https://www.npmjs.com/package/@comunica/actor-process-iterator-record-intermediate-results)

-A comunica Count Intermediate Results Process Iterator Actor.
+A comunica Record Intermediate Results Process Iterator Actor.
 This actor wraps (intermediate) iterators produced during query execution.
 This wrapper calls the `updateStatistic` function of `@comunica/statistic-intermediate-results` which should be present in the context.
 This statistic should be added to the context by the user.
 This is possible when using Comunica in a javascript [application](https://comunica.dev/docs/query/getting_started/query_app/)